 - (ii) A student who wishes to improve her/his final mark in a module with the sole purpose of gaining admission to a subsequent postgraduate qualification (Master's Degree, but not a Doctoral Degree) and who has failed to gain admission to an additional examination, may, in the following year, repeat the module(s) after having registered for nondegree purposes, and may again take an examination in the said module after a new module mark has been obtained.
-The mark(s) will be recorded on the student's study record. - (f) A student who wrongfully participates in a main examination or an additional examination, will receive no recognition for such an examination and she/he will be deemed not to have participated in the examination. - (g) (i) A student in her/his final academic semester who upon completion of the main end-of-year examination or the main mid-year examination - must prolong her/his studies to obtain the qualification subsequent to failing a single module during the main mid-year examination or the main end-of-year examination, depending on which semester applies; - or - (ii) a student in her/his final academic semester who has to prolong her/his studies to obtain the qualification after having qualified for and participated in the additional examination of the semester in question and who, subsequent to completing the additional examination, still needs only one (1) module to obtain the qualification, irrespective of whether the said module was failed during either the main or the additional examination, will automatically qualify for a special examination, which normally takes place before the commencement of the next semester. - (h) A student in her/his final academic semester who has failed to comply with the prerequisites regarding admission to an examination, will not be considered for participation in a special examination, irrespective of the fact that the student needs only one (1) module to obtain the qualification.
+The mark(s) will be recorded on the student's study record. - (g) A student who wrongfully participates in a main examination or an additional examination, will receive no recognition for such an examination and she/he will be deemed not to have participated in the examination. - (h) (i) A student in her/his final academic semester who upon completion of the main end-of-year examination or the main mid-year examination - must prolong her/his studies to obtain the qualification subsequent to failing a single module during the main mid-year examination or the main end-of-year examination, depending on which semester applies;